-Once the initial fermentation is over, you can store your cortido in the refrigerator, where it will keep for 1-2 months.
+Once the initial fermentation is over, you can store your curtido in the refrigerator, where it will keep for 1-2 months.
 I’m sure you’ll think of lots of ways to use it in that time frame.

-- *3 large carrots scrubbed (and peeled if not organic)
+- 3 carrots large, scrubbed (and peeled if not organic)

 - 1 onion peeled

-- *1 green apple cored (and peeled if not organic)
+- 1 apple green, cored

-- *1/2 teaspoon of red pepper flakes or more to taste
+- 1/2 tsp red pepper flakes or more to taste

-- *1 tablespoon sea salt
+- 1 tbsp sea salt

-- *1 1/2 cups water plus more if necessary
+- 1.5 cups water plus more if necessary

-- 1. Shred cabbage through apple in a food processor (or chop fine by hand).
+- Shred cabbage through apple in a food processor (or chop fine by hand).
 Transfer to a large bowl and mix with oregano and red pepper flakes.

-- 2. Spoon cabbage mixture into 2 quart-sized jars and press down with the back of a wooden spoon.
+- Spoon cabbage mixture into 2 quart-sized jars and press down with the back of a wooden spoon.
 Leave 1 inch of space between the top of the cabbage and the top of the jar.

-- 3. In a small bowl, mix the salt with the vinegar and water.
+- In a small bowl, mix the salt with the vinegar and water.
 Pour evenly over both jars of the cabbage, then add more water to both, if needed, so that the liquid is level with the cabbage.

-- 4. Cover jars tightly and leave at room temperature for 3 days.
+- Cover jars tightly and leave at room temperature for 3 days.
 Store long-term in the refrigerator.